ztyyLV/web-twain-docs/faq/index.md

 <a href="{{site.faq}}limit-on-scanned-pages.html" target="_blank">Is there a limit on the number of pages I can scan at a time?
 Where do you store them after scanning??</a>

 <a href="{{site.faq}}document-scanning-slow-than-native.html" target="_blank">Document scanning via the Dynamic Web TWAIN SDK is slower than using the native scanner application.
-How can I speed it up? ?</a>
+How can I speed it up?</a>

 <a href="{{site.faq}}use-usb-webcam-to-capture.html" target="_blank">Can I use built-in or USB webcam to capture document?</a>